thelastpickle/cassandra-medusa/docs/client_side_encryption.md

 # Temporary directory for encryption/decryption operations (optional)
 # Defaults to system temp directory if not specified
 # Directory must have sufficient space for concurrent file operations
+# Note: This setting is ignored for S3 storage provider as it uses streaming encryption/decryption.
 encryption_tmp_dir = /tmp
 ```